See what the Dodow sleep aid can do for your sleepless nights

 The sleep aid has a simple, elegant design.
 The white disk measures a little under 3.5 inches in diameter and about three-quarters of an inch thick.

 There is a pattern of small perforations on the top that includes a touch control for starting a light cycle, turning it off and changing the settings.
-On the top is a small set of LEDs that emit the blue light, and around the edge of this surface is a thin lip that slopes upward.
+The top also features a small set of LEDs that emit the blue light, and around the edge of this surface is a thin lip that slopes upward.

 On the bottom of the device is a light blue disk that serves as a base with grip.
 The Dodow logo is engraved on it, and below that are two images that show you how to activate the eight-minute or 20-minute light cycles.